GueroudjiAmal/Academy-co-scientist/README.md

 # Academy Co-Scientist Tutorial

-Welcome to the **Academy Co-Scientist** tutorial repository.
+Welcome to the **Academy Co-Scientist** repository.
 This project showcases how to build and orchestrate a multi-agent research assistant pipeline using [Academy](https://github.com/academy-agents/academy).
 Agents collaborate to generate hypotheses, review ideas, and synthesize reports — all autonomously.

 ---